• Skip to main content

-9 Tips to Create a Quality High School Student Resume in 2021
+9 Tips to Create a Quality High School Student Resume in 2023

 Looking to create a high school student resume?

-We know what you’re thinking – how supposedly pointless a resume can seem when you’re still in high school and has had no experiences to fill your resume with tons of outstanding titles and experiences from careers as long as life.
+We know what you’re thinking – how supposedly pointless a resume can seem when you’re still in high school and has had no experience to fill your resume with tons of outstanding titles and experiences from careers as long as life.

 Well, you may want to know that resumes are not only for adult job applications.
-You may want to know that you have more work experiences than you think you do and we do not write this just to make you feel good.
+You may want to know that you have more work experience than you think you do and we do not write this just to make you feel good.
 We will show you how now and by the end of this article, you would have learned how to write your high school student resume without stress.

-When writing your college or scholarship applications, how do you grasp all your strengths and abilities in words to prove that you are the qualified applicant for the scholarship?
+When writing your college or scholarship applications, how do you grasp all your strengths and abilities in words to prove that you are a qualified applicant for the scholarship?
 That is how you write your resume as a high school too.

-Experiences like volunteering to use your valuable skills for a cause, babysitting, lawn mowing and a whole lot of others, are enough work experiences and abilities required in a high school student resume.
+Experiences like volunteering to use your valuable skills for a cause, babysitting, lawn mowing, and a whole lot of others, are enough work experiences and abilities required in a high school student resume.
 Although this can be quite tricky, we will help you through all of the writing.
 Just read on.

 What is a High School Student Resume?

-A high school student resume is a resume highlighting the academic qualities, strengths, skills and experiences of a high school student and not necessarily professional job titles and experiences.
+A high school student resume is a resume highlighting the academic qualities, strengths, skills, and experiences of a high school student and not necessarily professional job titles and experiences.

-The best high school student resumes are although detailed, but are usually not more than a page.
+The best high school student resumes are detailed but are usually not more than a page.
 It may surprise you to know that your high school experiences as much as your extracurricular activities are enough to make up an extraordinary resume.
 All you need to do is to recognize those experiences.

-Although an adult job application resume is completely different from a high school student resume, the purpose and idea stays just the same – to let your reader know who you are.
+Although an adult job application resume is completely different from a high school student resume, the purpose, and idea stays just the same – to let your reader know who you are.

-Your resume should be able to tell your interests, your goals and educational background when read.
+Your resume should be able to tell your interests, your goals, and educational background when read.
 However, if you are still yet to get what your resume should entail, we have a list of questions to help.

 Questions Your High School Student Resume Asks